-A Complete Guide to Becoming a Dentist in the Czech Republic for International Students
+Overview: How To Become a Dentist in the Czech Republic

-Steps to Becoming a Dentist in the Czech Republic
+Steps to Become a Dentist in the Czech Republic

 The title of qualification awarded in the Czech Republic is MDDr.
 MDDr stands for Medicinae Dentium Doctor (Doctor of Dental Medicine).

 MDDr is a graduate-level degree with a direct entry.
 Graduates will be considered to have completed their master’s with this program.
 But unlike most master’s programs, MDDr does not require a bachelor’s degree.